 T-Mobile “only” includes 140 countries in their global service.
 Calls, texts, and data are expensive in excluded countries.
 Be sure to check ahead of time online or by phone to see if your next destination is covered.

-Extra costs include phone calls while abroad at $0.20/minute.
+Extra costs include phone calls while abroad (including checking your voicemail!) at $0.20/minute.
 That’s fine for emergencies and expensive for a casual call.
 Think twice before calling your tour guide to make arrangements or to make a restaurant reservation.
 Check out my updated FAQ (opens in new window) for more info.

 Do you drain your phone battery?
 Maps in particular strain your battery, so I always pack an external battery.
 Basic models double your battery life and are small as a tube of lipstick (starting around $10).
 Power users can quadruple battery life with a compact version for only $25.